x64 mingw: test_at(TestTime) failure

 I attached a patch.

-Updated by luislavena (Luis Lavena) about 8 years ago
+Updated by luislavena (Luis Lavena) almost 10 years ago

 - Category set to core

 - Status changed from Open to Assigned